4meta5/learning-rust/async/async.md

 # Async/Await Notes
 > going to be implemented in the Rust programming language soon

 Async functions return immediately when they are called -- none of the code in their body is executed.
-They return a future, representing the state machine of their body transitioning from await to await until it finally returns the final value.
+They return a future, representing the state machine of their body transitioning from async to await until it finally returns the final value.

 *You always know that none of the body of the async function will be evaluated until you begin polling the future it returns.*